AdobeDocs/auditor.en/help/tests/test-ref-cfg.md

 ---
-description: This reference provides more information about the tests Auditor performs for configuration.
+description: This reference provides more information about the tests Adobe Experience Platform Auditor performs for configuration.
-seo-description: This reference provides more information about the tests Auditor performs for configuration.
+seo-description: This reference provides more information about the tests Adobe Experience Platform Auditor performs for configuration.
 seo-title: Configuration
 title: Configuration
 uuid: d40d815c-edfe-48b9-921f-cea1b0b54a0a